 “There will be conflicts in the duties of loyalty, obedience, disclosure and confidentiality [by your agent].”

 That really explains to you that you are doing something not in your best interest, doesn’t it?
 Of course it doesn’t, which is exactly what the Arizona Association of Realtors wants.
 The AAR ensures that you will not be given an adequate explanation of how you are screwing yourself, so you will sign the form when asked.

 So the scam works because you are not told!
 The Arizona Department of Real Estate is of no help, because it doesn’t require that the disadvantages of dual agency actually be understood by the client.
 So as long as the client “agrees” to dual agency by signing the form, the disloyalty is legal in the opinion of the Department.

 But you can protect yourself from dual agency.
-Use a real estate brokerage, such as SimplySOLD, that rejects it.
+Use a real estate agent that rejects it.
 SimplySOLD believes in giving their clients the highest level of agent loyalty.
-We will represent you only, and act in your best interest at all times.
+I will represent you only, and act in your best interest at all times.

 Next in part 3 of this series, I will tell you what others have to say about dual agency, how some states have dealt with the problem, and a solution to dual agency for Arizona.